BakkesModWiki/BakkesModWiki.github.io/content/functions/using_function_hooks.md

 ---
 title: Using Function Hooks
-tags: [Code Snippet, HookEvent]
-permalink: code_snippets_using_function_hooks.html
-folder: Code Snippet
+weight: 1
 ---

 Function hooks are a powerful part of BakkesMod.
 After a function is hooked, any time it is called by Rocket League, your code is called as well.

 There are multiple types of hooks.
-First are the two simpler ones. `gameWrapper` will be accessible from any point in your code.
+First are the two simpler ones. `gameWrapper` is a [GameWrapper](/bakkesmod_api/Classes/Wrappers/GameWrapper/) and will be accessible from any point in your code.
 ```cpp
 gameWrapper->HookEvent("Function TAGame.Car_TA.SetVehicleInput",
   [this](std::string eventName) {